maximbilan/Patchcord/README.md

 # Patchcord

 The app that tests your internet connection and show your network data.
 No ads, no tracking.
+The app uses [MLab](https://www.measurementlab.net/) servers.
 The project built with SwiftUI + Combine using Redux pattern.

 ## Roadmap